sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 <img width="1241" alt="Screenshot 2024-11-07 at 12 13 31 PM" src="https://github.com/user-attachments/assets/b9ea8e76-f440-48bf-9b4a-60d1f9cb2592">

 #### Key Insights
-- From the output, it is observed that Spotify Playlists has the highest track count, with 4,955,719 tracks, indicating that Spotify likely features a large variety of tracks.
-Spotify Charts, however, has a much lower track count of 11,445 tracks, showing that only a small number of tracks make it to the charts.
-On Apple, Apple Playlists has 64,625 tracks, while Apple Charts shows 49,469 tracks, which suggests that Apple charts feature a significant proportion of its playlist tracks.
-Deezer Playlists has 95,913 tracks, but Deezer Charts includes only 2,541, indicating that Deezer charts are much more selective in terms of track inclusion.
-Lastly, Shazam Charts includes 45,854 tracks, suggesting that Shazam charts feature a considerable amount of tracks but still significantly fewer than the playlists.
+- The output shows that Spotify Playlists has the highest track count, with 4,955,719 tracks, indicating a broad variety of content on the platform.
+However, Spotify Charts features only 11,445 tracks, suggesting that only a small proportion of tracks reach the charts.
+Other platforms like Apple and Deezer show similar trends, with Deezer Playlists having 95,913 tracks, while Deezer Charts has just 2,541 tracks.
+Shazam Charts includes 45,854 tracks, indicating a significant presence of tracks but fewer than the playlists.

 ### 💡 Advanced Analysis
    - **Key & Mode Patterns:** Based on **streams**, are there patterns among tracks with similar **key** or **mode** (Major vs. Minor)?
    - **Frequent Artists in Playlists/Charts:** Do certain **artists** consistently appear in more playlists or charts?

 #### About the Code
-- This code performs an advanced analysis of Spotify track data, focusing on streaming patterns based on musical attributes such as key and mode (Major vs. Minor).
-It calculates the total number of streams for each musical key and mode, then visualizes this information using bar plots.
-Additionally, the analysis compares the most frequently appearing artists in both playlists and charts across platforms.
-The code produces four bar plots: one for streams by key, one for streams by mode, one for the top 5 artists in playlists, and one for the top 5 artists in charts.
-This helps identify patterns in the popularity of tracks based on key, mode, and the presence of artists in playlists or charts.
+- This code delves into advanced analysis of streaming patterns based on musical attributes such as key and mode (Major vs. Minor).
+It calculates total streams for each key and mode, visualizing the results with bar plots.
+The code also compares the most frequently appearing artists in playlists and charts, generating four bar plots for this comparison.

 ``` python
 # Filter the dataset to exclude rows where the 'key' column has 'unknown' values